bcgov/SchemaSpy/openshift/templates/README.md

 ## [schema-spy-oracle-basicauth-deploy.json](schema-spy-oracle-basicauth-deploy.json)

-An example of how to add basic authentication to a SchemSpy instance.
+An example of how to add basic authentication to a SchemaSpy instance.
 This one builds on top of the Oracle template.

 ## [Caddyfile](Caddyfile)